pi-bot/PBmotorDriver/README.md

 ## Documentation
 - `void setLMpwr(int pwr)` Set the power factor and direction for the left motor.
   N.B.
 Power factors should be between -255 and 255.
+Reverse direction is achieved through negative values.
 The motors brake at supplied values of 0.
 - `void setRMpwr(int pwr)` Set the power factor and direction for the right motor.
 - `void setPwrs(int LMpwr, int RMpwr)` Set power and direction for both motors.
 - `void stopLM()` Stops the left motor and is equivalent to setLMpwr(0).